yashdiniz/Project.Mini-2019/README.md

  + The SQL connector library, in a jar file, in the `lib/` folder of the project directory.
  + The actual code, in the `runner/` folder, under the `runner.*` package.

 The `tileslow.png` file, is designed to contain all the player images(as a single image), and the image data is loaded in the form of _tiles_ into the program.
 This means that subimages of the main image are created.
 Not only does this save memory, but it also prevents the creation of too many streams, which turns out to be largely beneficial.
-Also, a lot of rectangular bound configuration variables need to be modified as well...
+Also, a lot of rectangular bound configuration variables need to be modified as well(found in the `Config.java` file)...

 Based on the MySQL database configuration setup within your system, you will need to modify the database connection, the username and password in the list of DB variables in `Config.java`.
 _(default configs are "jdbc:mysql://localhost:3306/runnerscoreDB", "root", ""), scores: (name, score)_.